INGESTRE & TIXALL

 Two signatures from the Chairman, Vice-Chairman and Clerk, are required for all bank withdrawals.
 A bimonthly statement for the current account is received before each meeting, and at the end of the financial year and bank reconciliations are carried out and approved by the Council at each meeting.

 The above measures and the double signatures required for all bank withdrawals form part of the internal audit and control.
-In addition the Yorkshire Bank Statement, and NSB Account Book when this has changed, are brought to each meeting and confirmed against the balances reported by the Clerk.
+In addition the Barclays Bank Statement, and NSB Account when this has changed, are brought to each meeting and confirmed against the balances reported by the Clerk.

 These procedures are reviewed annually at the Annual Parish Council meeting, alongwith the Financial Risk Analysis below.